I can’t work today.

 • Track call out and the status

-A new Call Out Request feature enables the employee to create a message in the Schedule tool in the employee app.
-Managers who are working will be notified and can also see the call out request message and a status in the Leadership Engagement tool (LET).
+The new Call Out Request feature enables an employee to create and send a message from their Schedule in the employee app.
+Managers who are in the store will be sent a notification or can see Call Out Requests in the Leadership Engagement app.

 Iterations and Insights